 With her 25 years of experience onstage in theatre, dance, music, and circus, Rain’s life’s work is in the integration of circus arts with other performance and movement disciplines.
 Rain’s aerial career began with the political circus company Wise Fool New Mexico in 2003.
 Out of inspired collaborations there, the seeds for the Paper Doll Militia were sown.
 Rain has been creating and touring original productions with the company since 2006, in the US and the UK.

-Rain is also a passionate aerial arts instructor.
-She travels around the world teaching Paper Doll Militia specialty workshops, teacher trainings, and aerial retreats (Greece & Mexico).
+Rain is also a passionate aerial arts instructor and travels around the world teaching PDM specialty workshops, teacher trainings, and aerial retreats (Greece & Mexico).
 When she’s not on the road, Rain offers private lessons out of her East LA home studio.
 Rain also works as a trainer and consultant for theatre and film, notable clients include top Bollywood actress Katrina Kaif for her role in Dhoom 3 and sports legend Serena Williams.

 Colleen McKeown – Founder

 Paul Holmes – Set Design / Master Carpenter

 Ben Exler- Animator